Cryptkeeper/liblorproto/README.md

 You may optionally use `lightorama/lightorama.h` to automatically include all library header files.

-liblightorama strives to be _generally_ portable (typically for use in microcontrollers) and limits its usage of the standard library, using only `stdint.h` for fixed sized int definitions, `stddef.h` for `NULL`, and with minimal usage of floating-point arithmetic.
+liblightorama strives to be _generally_ portable (typically for use in microcontrollers) and limits its usage of the standard library, using only `stdint.h` for fixed sized int definitions and with minimal usage of floating-point arithmetic.

 ## Installation